Throw-out Bearing Replacement

 (questions and answers).

 Note: Both the Bentley Manual and the Haynes Manual call this a Clutch Release Bearing.
-The bearing is situated at the rear of the transmission.
+The bearing is situated at the rear of the transmission (rear is rear of car).
 It is fastened to the clutch operating shaft by two retaining springs.
 It is supported by a central guide sleeve.

 - Remove the engine from the car (see the Engine Removal and Installation procedure).